Is there a vaccine for cervical cancer?

 Women who have weaker immune systems have a higher chance of developing cervical cancer.
 This can be caused by immunosuppression from certain medications, organ transplants, treatments for other types of cancer, or from HIV.

 Engage in safe sex practices – HPV is a STI (sexually transmitted infection), so taking precautions to protect yourself will reduce your chances of being infected.
 Condoms are the most effective way of preventing transmission of STIs.

-Attend cervical screening appointments – Commonly known as a pap smear, the purpose of a cervical screening appointment is to check if there any are abnormalities with the cells of the cervix.
+Attend cervical screening appointments – commonly known as a pap smear or a smear test, the purpose of a cervical screening appointment is to check if there are any abnormalities with the cells of the cervix.
 HPV is now tested for at every smear test.
 Women aged 25-64 are offered cervical screening appointments through the NHS every 3-5 years.
 This includes women who have already completed a course of the HPV vaccination.

 Eat foods high in Vitamin A – cervical cancer risk is lower in women who includes lots of vitamin A and carotene in their diets.
 According to The American Institute for Cancer Research, carrots are possibly protective against cervical cancer.

 Stop smoking - smoking tobacco significantly increases the risk of developing cervical cancer, alongside a number of other cancers and health problems.

 What are the risks of getting vaccinated for cervical cancer?